Great Mosque of al-Nuri, Mosul: Minaret

 The mosque was well known for its leaning minaret, known as al-Hadba’ ("the hunchback").
 Grattan Geary, a 19th-century traveler, described the minaret's appearance:

 It is several feet out of the perpendicular, though it starts fair from the ground, and at the top, before putting on its gallery and dome, it regains an erect posture.
 Its attitude is that of a man bowing.

 When the cylindrical minaret was built it stood 45 m high, with seven bands of decorative brickwork in complex geometric patterns ascending in levels towards the top.
 By the time the traveler Ibn Battuta visited in the 14th century it was already listing and had acquired its nickname.
 The design of the minaret follows a form originally developed in neighboring Iran and Central Asia and shares similarities with other minarets in northern Iraq, such as those in Mardin, Sinjar and Arbil.
 It is depicted on Iraq's 10,000 dinar note.

 According to local tradition (which ignores chronology), the minaret gained its tilt after the Islamic prophet Muhammad passed overhead while ascending to heaven.
 The minaret bowed itself in reverence but could only regain its balance after its top joint had been kinked in the opposite direction.
 According to local Christian tradition, however, the mosque's tilt was due to its bowing towards the tomb of the Virgin Mary, reputedly located near Arbil.
 It is also nicknamed by some as Iraq's "Tower of Pisa", as the mosque's signature tilt was compared to that of the Torre di Pisa in Italy.

-Tomb
+Madrasa

-There is a tomb present in the mosque complex, which was actually a repurposed room of an unused Madrasah started by the Seljuk vizier Nizam al-Mulk.
-Local tradition relates the grave belongs to a saint, Ali al-Asghar ibn al-Hanafiyyah.
-A symbolic wooden sarcophagus is placed atop the grave as well.
-However, it is said that the association to Ali al-Asghar was not always there; such a thing only happened after the 13th century reconstruction by the Seljuk ruler Badr al-Din Lu'lu.
-The tomb is also described to be dedicated to an unspecified personality named Shaykh Al-Nuri however it has also been associated with the mosque's founder, Nur al-Din Mahmud Zangi who was instead buried in Damascus.
-The shrine was demolished in 2014 during the ISIL takeover of Mosul, and a parking lot was built atop it.
+The madrasa located northwest of the mosque was built by Nizam al-Mulk in the 11th century, as part of the Nizamiyya series of Islamic schools.
+It was converted into a shrine for a patron saint, Ali al-Asghar, in the 12th century during the Zengid period and later renovated in 1330 by the Jalayirids.
+Later traditions ascribed the shrine to an unspecified Shaykh al-Nuri during the Timurid period.